HL7/fhircast-docs/input/pagecontent/2-5-EventNotification.md

 ### Hub Generated `open` Events

-If a Hub granted subscriptions to different sets of `hub.events` to different applications for the same session, the Hub is responsible for generation of implied open events.
-When distributing a received event, a hub SHALL ensure open events for the referenced resource types of the received event, are also sent to subscribers.
+If a Hub grants subscriptions to different sets of `hub.events` to different applications for the same session, the Hub is responsible for generation of implied open events.
+When distributing a received event, a hub SHALL ensure open events for the referenced resource types of the received event are also sent to subscribers.
 Hubs SHOULD NOT generate and send duplicative events.